-Science Camp Fees - The 5th grade class, the PTG and the parish’s Italian Catholic Federation work in collaboration to support the Science Camp trip to Walden West every year by hosting an Italian Pasta Dinner at the school.
+Science Camp Fees - The 5th grade class, the PTG and the parish’s Italian Catholic Federation work in collaboration to support the 6th Grade Science Camp trip to Walden West every year by hosting an Italian Pasta Dinner at the school.
 Half of the registration fee for Science Camp is covered by fundraising efforts providing families a discounted price for the week of adventure and learning.
 Fifth grade families participate in the ICF Pasta Dinner by attending the event, donating items, or volunteering to help so that their costs are subsidized by this fundraiser when they attend Science Camp in 6th Grade the following year.

 Tuition Plans - Families may choose to make their tuition payments: